comet-cc/GuaranTEE/README.md

 mkdir mnt
 mount -t 9p FM /root/mnt
 ```
-You should see the content in shared folder in the `/root/mnt` path now.
+You should see the content of the shared folder in the `/root/mnt` path now.
 ## Paper

 **GuaranTEE: Towards Attestable and Private ML with CCA**